share-secrets-safely/cli/README.md

  * update the release notes in the `release.md` file.
    * Just prefix it with a description of new features and fixes
  * run `make tag-release`
    * requires push permissions to this repository
    * requires maintainer or owner privileges on crates.io for all deployed crates

+### Making a new Asciinema recording

+ * build the latest asciinema docker image
+   * `docker build -t asciinema - < etc/docker/Dockerfile.asciinema`
+ * drop into the image, possibly prepare it a little more
+   * `docker run -it --rm asciinema`
+   * `chmod a+rw $(tty)` to allow changing to `su max` and allow `gpg --gen-key` to work.
+ * Start a local recording
+   * `asciinema rec -w 1 -t "A tour of S3" s3-demo.json`
+ * Possibly upload the recording
+   * `asciinema auth`
+   * `asciinema upload s3-demo.json`